 We are recognised by the United States Government for the purposes of Federal Student Loans: US national students studying at the University of Chichester are able to obtain Federal funding for their studies.
 See our Financial Aid section on our website for more information on the eligibility criteria and our application process.
-If your application for Federal Aid funding is successful, you do not need to pay a tuition fee deposit to confirm you intention to study with us.
+If your application for Federal Aid funding is successful, you do not need to pay a tuition fee deposit before getting your CAS.